dodistyo/dodistyo.github.io/content/posts/open-model-on-local/index.en.md

 description: "Why running open-source AI models locally on consumer GPUs can save costs, boost privacy, and accelerate workflows."
 ---

-## Why the Hype Around “Open-Source” AI Models, And What Can We Do With It?
+## Why the Hype Around Open Models And What Can We Do With It?

 For years, the biggest language and vision systems were locked behind corporate APIs — from OpenAI, Antrhopic, Google etc.